top of page

 Zero Trust is a security framework that assumes no user, device, or network segment is inherently trustworthy, regardless of where it sits in the network.
 The core principles include:

-• Use least privilege access – Limit access to only what's needed.
+• Use least privilege access: Limit access to only what's necessary.

 IPSec and Its Back Story